Kateryna Maksimentseva

 With a background in fine art and philosophy, Phil crafts the narratives and graphic materials that communicate Starr Whitehouse’s vision.

-Brady is a versatile landscape designer and writer who contributes production on projects across all phases of design.
-He was instrumental to Starr Whitehouse winning two of the Atlanta Department of Watershed Management’s Green Infrastructure Design Challenge projects, subsequently spearheading design development and construction documents for both.
-He worked on the detail-rich design for the extension of the East River Esplanade on Manhattan’s Upper East Side.
-Other experience includes a new riverfront park for the City of Roswell, GA on the Chattahoochee River, expanding waterfront access, local habitat, and shoreline resilience.
+Brady is a versatile landscape architect and writer who contributes project management and production across all phases of design.
+As Project Manager, he currently leads the Starr Whitehouse consultant team on the design of Emory University’s new Oxford Memorial Park — honoring the enslaved persons who helped build and sustain Emory’s original campus in Oxford, GA, and those who resided on the lands that would become Emory’s Atlanta campus.
+North of Atlanta, he is contributing design development and construction documents for three riverfront parks in the City of Roswell, GA — expanding waterfront access, riverine habitat, and shoreline resilience on the Chattahoochee River.
+Previously, Brady was instrumental to Starr Whitehouse winning two of the Atlanta Department of Watershed Management’s Green Infrastructure Design Challenge projects, subsequently spearheading design development and construction documents for both.
+In the Hudson River Valley, Brady led design and construction documentation for a new adventure playground integrated into the hilly topography of Bear Mountain State Park, part of a larger Starr Whitehouse-led restoration of this historic park.
 Prior to Starr Whitehouse, Brady worked on public and private sector projects in Colorado, Oregon, and Arizona.
 All that time out West sharpened his appreciation for the complexity of ecologies, both pristine and disturbed, and the resiliency of the individuals and communities that inhabit them.
-Outside the office, you’ll find Brady writing, reading, or hiking in the mountains.
+Outside the office, you’ll find Brady writing, reading, or hiking in

 Representative Projects: